IDCubed/oms-docs/sources/tutorials/tab_tutorial.rst

 <https://github.com/comoga/django-constance>`_.
 This plugin lets you update
 specially designated settings from within the Django Admin, on the fly.

-In Django, the settings are typically stored in the project's ``settings.py``, but OMS uses the manifest for this purpose.
+In Django, settings are typically stored in the project's ``settings.py``, but OMS uses the manifest for this purpose.

 .. warning::